ECONOMICS

 MACRO ECONOMICS

-• Comprehend the macro variables in their application in planning and policy making
+• Comprehend the macro variables in their application to planning and policymaking.

 III Semester – ECO 3.1A